What's in the 'Feeling and being sick' section?

 What anti-sickness medicines are available for people with pancreatic cancer?

-There are many different medicines that can help with sickness.
+There are many different medicines that can help with nausea and vomiting.
 Some are treatments for other conditions, but they can also treat sickness.

 - Domperidone helps food to pass through the stomach into the bowel.
 It comes as tablets or a liquid.